RBGeomaticsRob/todo_challenge/README.md

 MVP Roadmap

-- MVP1 - List of tasks that can be added to.
+- MVP1 - Lists tasks added.
 - MVP2 - Ability to change items in the list
 - MVP3 - Ability to mark tasks as done.
 - MVP4 - MVP3 + styling